They poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Julia experiences her first encounter with the creatures in her apartment - seeing shadowy figures and experiencing supernatural phenomena.
 She actively chooses to investigate rather than dismiss it as hallucination., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Sam is attacked and dragged into the pool drain by the creatures during a false victory moment when they thought they understood the rules.
+The analysis reveals that this crucial beat Sam is attacked and dragged into the pool drain by the creatures during a false victory moment when they thought they understood the rules.
 The stakes raise - this is deadly and inescapable.
 The creatures are actively hunting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Julia realizes the creatures fear light and human connection.
 She must confront them directly rather than hide.
 She synthesizes her psychological training with the supernatural reality to make her final stand., demonstrating the transformation achieved throughout the journey.